Theme Fields

 Qualifying Procedure

-Each student in the REP theme field will take a written and oral examination no later than September 30 in the third year.
-The written and oral examinations will assess whether or not the student has attained a firm command of the literature in the field.
-In the event of a failure in the first instance of taking the qualifying examination in REP, the rules in connection to retaking first-field qualifying examinations will be in effect.
+Each student in the REP theme field will take an examination—composed of written and oral components—no later than the end of the student’s third year.
+The examination will assess whether the student has attained a firm command of the literature in the field as well as connections between REP and other sub-fields and disciplines.
+In the event of a failure in the first instance of taking the qualifying examination in REP, the student will need to re-take the exam by the end of the next semester (if taken in Fall or Summer) or at the end of Summer (if taken in Spring).

 Religion and Politics examines the continuing importance at both the theoretical and empirical levels of religion for social and political life.
 More specifically, the field explores how religious beliefs, practices and institutions affect social, economic and political behavior and how political and economic structures and institutions affect the practice of religion.
 We seek to stimulate an interdisciplinary approach to the study of religion, in which students will combine normative and empirical methods and concerns.